Porter Block: History

 In 2010, Porter Block released Peter Block, a solo-centric album dealing with subjects of illness and divorce.
 Mike Viola produced, played on and co-wrote the album, which also featured collaborations with Tracy Bonham, Dan Miller of They Might Be Giants, Michael Flynn of Slow Runner, and Aaron Lee Tasjan.
 Edge Media remarked, "Want something that will have you bobbing your head instantly?
-Peter Block’s self-titled fifth album will do it for you."
+Peter Block's self-titled fifth album will do it for you."

 In April 2010, Peter was diagnosed with a neurological viral condition called Parsonage-Turner Syndrome, which partially-paralyzed his arms and hands.
 After recovering, Block helped create the non-profit Music and Medicine Program at Weill Cornell Medical College, which encourages its students to continue pursuing music courses and performance while studying medicine.

 Porter Block will release a new LP, Hard To See Beautiful, on August 8, 2016.
-Sherman’s credits include co-producer, co-writer, vocalist and player.
+Sherman's credits include co-producer, co-writer, vocalist and player.
 Mike Viola contributed as co-producer, co-writer, acoustic guitarist and backup vocalist on three songs.
-Hard To See Beautiful was recorded digitally at Sherman’s Cygnus Sound studio in Nashville, Tennessee and analog at The Carriage House in Los Angeles, by studio owner/ace engineer and producer, Sheldon Gomberg (Ben Harper, Warpaint, Joseph Arthur).
+Hard To See Beautiful was recorded digitally at Sherman's Cygnus Sound studio in Nashville, Tennessee and analog at The Carriage House in Los Angeles, by studio owner/ace engineer and producer, Sheldon Gomberg (Ben Harper, Warpaint, Joseph Arthur).
 Guitars were performed by Block, Sherman, Viola, Steven Elliot (Dawes, Norah Jones) and Terry Radigan.
 Keyboard duties were split between Block, Sherman, and Larry Goldings (James Taylor, John Mayer).
 Drums were done by Brandon Barnes and longtime Elvis Costello collaborator, Pete Thomas.
 Bass tracks were handled by Sherman and another Costello bandmate, Davey Faragher.
 A song recorded during the Hard To See Beautiful sessions, a cover of The Kinks’ “Dead End Street,” was released in July 2016.

-Hard To See Beautiful was be released by Team Mensch, a brand new label started by Peter and fellow music enthusiast, Darren Paltrowitz.
+Hard To See Beautiful was released by Team Mensch, a brand new label started by Peter and fellow music enthusiast, Darren Paltrowitz.
 Tour dates in support of the album were performed alongside Lucy Woodward and Tim Easton.